-Transfer agent and filing fees of \$16,688 (2019 - \$21,355) relates to expenditures in connection with share capital activities and reporting of the Company.
-Transfer agent and filing fees decreased slightly due to less activity.
+Transfer agent and filing fees of \$24,606 (2020 - \$27,795) relates to expenditures in connection with share capital activities and reporting of the Company.
+Transfer agent and filing fees during the current year was comparatively similar to the last year.

-The loss on provision of amounts receivable of \$39,840 (2019 - \$Nil) relates to the a provision taken against recoverable amounts of value added tax in the Mexican subsidiary.
+The loss on provision of amounts receivable of \$42,625 (2020 - \$Nil) relates to the provision taken against recoverable amounts of value added tax in the Mexican subsidiary.
 The Company is not expected to pursue the recovery of these tax amounts.

-The overall expenses were lower than for the same period last year.
-The decrease is mostly attributable to lower share-based compensation and unrealized gain on marketable securities, partially offset by increase in consulting, management fees and loss on provision of amounts receivable.
+The net loss during the current year was lower than the last year.
+The decrease is mostly attributable to lower share-based compensation and realized and unrealized gain on marketable securities, partially offset by increase in consulting, management fees and loss on provision of amounts receivable.